Alaska: Elections

-The first race to use the new system of elections was the 2022 special election to fill Alaska's only U.S. House seat, left vacant by the death of Don Young, won by Mary Peltola, the first Democrat to win the House seat since 1972, and the first Alaskan Native to be elected to the United States Congress in history.
+The 2022 special election to fill Alaska's only U.S. House seat, left vacant by the death of Don Young, was won by Mary Peltola.
+She became the first Democrat to win the House seat since 1972 and the first Alaskan Native elected to the United States Congress in history.
+After winning a full term in the 2022 general election, Peltola lost reelection in 2024 to Republican Nick Begich III.